Does your child ever ask were there dinosaurs near me?

 The American Museum of Natural History in New York City

 - Every dinosaur lover needs to check out the Hall of Ornithischian Dinosaurs at the museum.
 It is full of fossils from one of the two main groups of dinosaurs, giving a dinosaur museum space within the museum itself.
 The museum is home to close to 100 specimens.
 The museum is open daily from 10 AM to 5:45 PM.
 The museum does offer a pay what you wish donation, regular adult admission is $23 and children ages 2-12 are $13.

-- The American Museum of Natural History plans to reopen September 9, 2020.
+- The American Museum of Natural History is OPEN.

 The Academy of Natural Sciences in Philadelphia

-- The Academy of Natural Sciences is OPEN for Summer 2020.
+- The Academy of Natural Sciences is OPEN.